 - Determine the maximum outage time management will accept if the identified IT assets are unavailable.

 - Identify the operational procedures currently used to respond to critical outages.

 - Determine when these procedures were last tested to validate their appropriateness.

-- Compile results from all assessments into a gap analysis report that identifies what is currently done versus what ought to be done, with recommendations as to how to achieve the required level of preparedness, and estimated investment required.
+- Compile results from all the assessments into a gap analysis report that identifies what your company is currently doing and compare that to what you should be doing.
+Include recommendations about how to achieve the required level of preparedness and the estimated investment required.

 - Have management review the report and agree on recommended actions.

 - Prepare IT disaster recovery plan(s) to address critical IT systems and networks.

 - Conduct tests of plans and system recovery assets to validate their operation.